Zasilkovna/WooCommerce/packetery/readme.txt

 == Changelog ==
 = 1.0.1 =
+* Fixed: user no longer sees messages from other sessions
 * Updated: logger no longer deletes older records
 * Fixed: logger handles double quotes in error messages
 * Fixed: corrected count of orders in filtering links.